microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Defender for Cloud Academy.md

 ### Learning Path
-See the Microsoft Defender for Cloud Readiness Resources:
+See the Microsoft Defender for Cloud Resources:

 {% include resources.md
     includetags="defender for cloud resources"
+    includemethod="all"
+    showtags="false"
+    showdate="true"
+    visualstyle="normal"
+    showdescription="true"
+%}

+See our new Security Copilot Resources:

+{% include resources.md
+    includetags="security copilot"
     includemethod="all"
     showtags="false"
     showdate="true"